Is the heat slowing you down this summer? Here are 20 tips to beat the heat – and save energy, too!

 16. Stay downstairs

-As you know, hot air rises, so if you have a sofa bed downstairs, you may feel more comfortable sleeping there–or better yet, in the cooler basement.
+It can be hard to fall asleep when you’re really hot.
+Most bedrooms are on the second floor, but as you know, hot air rises.
+So if you have a sofa bed downstairs, you may feel more comfortable sleeping there.
+Or better yet, in the cooler basement.

 17. Turn off all heat sources,

 In alignment with tip 4, you should switch off stoves, computers, TVs and lamps whenever possible.
 Even if they’re just plugged in and not being used, they still generate quite a bit of heat.
 You’ll save energy, too!
 Those items still suck up electricity if they’re plugged in, even when they’re off.

 18. Insulate your house